Jwarren619/The-Editor/README.md

 ##  Authors and Acknowledgment
 I am Jeremiah and I am the author.
 I would love to acknowledge my instrutor Ian and my tutor Mazin for helping me complete this amazing application.
-I have learned so much by fully understaand what has been taught to be throughout the past two weeks with this assignment.
+I have learned so much by fully understand what has been taught to be throughout the past two weeks with this assignment.

 <br>